2giosangmitom/todocxx/README.md

 # 📝 todocxx

 **todocxx** is a blazing-fast, terminal-based TODO application written in C++.
 Designed with simplicity and performance in mind, it empowers developers and terminal enthusiasts to efficiently manage their tasks through a clean and intuitive command-line interface.
+Thank [roadmap.sh](https://roadmap.sh/projects/task-tracker) for idea.

 ![preview](./preview.png)